Optable/match/README.md

 ## logging

 [logr](https://github.com/go-logr/logr) is used internally for logging, which accepts a `logr.Logger` object.
-See the [documentation](https://github.com/go-logr/logr#implementations-non-exhaustive) on `logr` for various concrete implementation of logging api.
+See the [documentation](https://github.com/go-logr/logr#implementations-non-exhaustive) on `logr` for various concrete implementations of logging api.
 Example implementation of match sender and receiver uses [stdr](https://github.com/go-logr/stdr) which logs to `os.Stderr`.

 ### pass logger to sender or receiver
 To pass a logger to a sender or a receiver, create a new context with the parent context and `logr.Logger` object as follows